ChuksJoy/Data-pipeline-using-ADF-Databricks-ADL/README.md

 ## Project Overview

-In this project, I designed and implemented an **end-to-end data engineering pipeline** from scratch using **Azure Data Factory, Azure Data Lake, and Databricks**.
+In this project, I designed and implemented an end-to-end data engineering pipeline from scratch using Azure Data Factory, Azure Data Lake, and Databricks.

-The goal of this project was to create a **robust, scalable, and production-ready pipeline** for ingesting, transforming, and analyzing a banking transactions dataset to detect potential fraud patterns.
+The goal of this project was to create a robust, scalable, and production-ready pipeline for ingesting, transforming, and analysing a banking transactions dataset to detect potential fraud patterns.
 I leveraged the dataset from Kaggle: [Transactions Fraud Dataset](https://www.kaggle.com/datasets/computingvictor/transactions-fraud-datasets).

-This project was inspired by my vision board and the desire to **demonstrate a complete modern cloud data engineering workflow**: [Vision Board Inspiration](https://www.youtube.com/watch?v=coVFXnVnBAc).
+This project was inspired by Vision Board and the desire to demonstrate a complete modern cloud data engineering workflow.

 ---